anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

-* **Genesis 15.1-12, 17-18** has God saying to Abram, 'Do not be afraid', and making a covenant with him: 'To your descendants I give this land'.
-(Verses 13-16 could be included 'when opportunity allows'.) **Psalm 27** says, 'The Lord is my light and my salvation; whom then shall I fear?
-The Lord is the strength of my life; of whom then shall I be afraid?'
+* **Genesis 15.1-12, 17-18** has God leading Abram from fear ('Do not be afraid') to faith in God's promises for the future ('To your descendants I give this land').
+(Verses 13-16 could be included 'when opportunity allows'.) **Psalm 27** says, 'whom then shall I fear?' **Philippians 3.17 &ndash; 4.1** is about living in the light of God's promises for the future, awaiting 'a Saviour' from heaven.
-* **Philippians 3.17 &ndash; 4.1** speaks of those who 'live as enemies of the cross of Christ', and of awaiting 'a Saviour, the Lord Jesus Christ', who 'will transform the body of our humiliation so that it may be conformed to the body of his glory'.
 * **Luke 13.31-35** has Jesus, on the way to Jerusalem (22), saying that 'it is impossible for a prophet to be killed away from Jerusalem'.

 ## Lent 3